 View Video Transcript

-If you want to insult God, tell him you’re bored.
-It’s one of the greatest insults we can give to God.
-And we hear people say it all the time, right?
-“I’m bored.”
-Maybe it’s a kid, or maybe it’s a teenager.
-But in our hyper-stimulated, hyper-entertained culture, it seems to be that even adults are bored more and more.
+If you want to insult God, tell Him you’re bored.
+It’s one of the greatest insults we can give God.
+You know?
+And we hear people say it all the time, “I’m bored.”
+Maybe it’s a kid or maybe it’s a teenager.
+But in our hyper-stimulated, hyper-entertained culture it seems to be that even adults are bored more and more.

-When you think about the idea that God has given you life, this incredible planet, everything and everyone, and every possibility and every opportunity that exists at every single moment of every single day, the idea that someone could be bored is an insult of staggering proportions.
+When you think about the idea that God has given you life and this incredible planet and everything and everyone and every possibility and every opportunity that existing in every single moment of every single day, the idea that someone could be bored is a an insult of staggering proportions.

-So, the Mass remains this great call to sabbath, this great call to step back, this great call to reflect, this great call to think more deeply about our lives than our culture will naturally challenge us to think.
+And so the Mass remains this great call to Sabbath, this great call to step back, this great call to reflect, this great call to think more deeply about our lives than our culture will naturally challenge us to think.
 And I think that if we find the Mass boring, if we find the Mass irrelevant, that should be a sign of alarm bells.

-When we go to church on Sunday, it is impossible to be bored.
-It’s impossible to be bored if we go to church to listen to the voice of God in our lives.
+We go to church on Sunday, it is impossible to be bored, impossible to be bored, if we go to church to listen to the voice of God in our lives.
 I think very often we go to church and that’s not our goal.
 Very often we go to church and we don’t want God’s input in our lives.
-And I can imagine, if you’re going to church on Sundays and you’re not interested in doing the will of God, and you’re not interested in listening to God, and you’re not interested in changing your life how God would like and invites you to change your life, I can image that would become boring.
+And I can imagine if you’re going to church on Sundays and you’re not interested in doing the will of God, and you’re not interested in listening to God, and you’re not interested in changing your life how God would like and invite you to change your life, I can image that would become boring.
 Maybe even worse than boring, maybe even annoying.

-When I disengage, when I’m a little more disengaged at Mass, I’m probably resisting God in something, in some way, somehow in my life.
-And when I’m resisting God on something, guess what?
+When I disengage, when I’m a little more disengaged at Mass, I’m probably resisting God in something.
+In something, in someway, somehow in my life I’m probably resisting God.
+And when I’m resisting God in something, guess what?
 Yes, I disengage a little bit at Mass.
 Yes, I get lazy in my prayer.
 Yes, I get lazy in my spiritual reading.
 Yes, I tend to focus on myself more and become more self-interested and more selfish.
-And I become unhappier, because when we resist God, we resist happiness.
+And I become unhappier because when we resist God, we resist happiness.